Sign in to review this food129 likes

-WHY SHOULD YOU EAT AYURVEDICALLY?Eating Ayurvedically makes you feel nourished and energized.
+WHY EAT AN AYURVEDIC DIET?Eating Ayurvedically makes you feel nourished and energized.
 An Ayurvedic diet is tailored to your individual body type and the specific imbalances you are working with at any given time.
-Foods that supplement your specific body type’s needs and digest easily create your menu.
+Ayurveda shows you your specific body type’s needs and what should be favored in your Ayurvedic menu.
 Watch as you eat less but feel more satisfied because what you are eating truly nourishes you.
 Since Ayurveda believes all disease begins in the digestive tract, food is your first medicine.
 By eating a healthy diet that’s ideal for your body, you experience optimal health.

-Is Red Onion (raw) Good for Me?
+Is Red Onion (raw) Good for My Ayurvedic Diet?

 Experiences are PersonalExperiences vary according to the person and constitution.
 Individual results may vary.
-The list of actions below has not be approved by the FDA and should not be used to treat a medical condition.
+The list of herbal-actions below has not be approved by the FDA and should not be used to treat a medical condition.

 STIMULANT-LAXATIVEStimulant laxatives induce bowel movements by stimulating peristaltic movement (the contraction of smooth muscle in the intestines).
 They are effective when used on a short-term basis.
 On a long-term basis, they can create dependency.
+Aka irritant laxativ

 VASODILATORA vasodilator is an herb that widens the blood vessels by the relaxation of smooth muscle cells within the vessel walls, thereby increasing circulation systemically or to a local area.